nim-lang/Nim/doc/manual.rst

 `implicitly generic`:idx:.
 They will be instantiated once for each unique combination of param types used within the program.

-Whilst the syntax of type classes appears to resemble that of algebraic data types in ML-like languages, it should be understood that type classes are static constraints to be enforced at type instantations.
+Whilst the syntax of type classes appears to resemble that of ADTs/algebraic data types in ML-like languages, it should be understood that type classes are static constraints to be enforced at type instantations.
 Type classes are not really types in themsleves, but are instead a system of providing generic "checks" that ultimately *resolve* to some singular type.
-Type classes do not allow for runtime type dynamicism, unlike object variants or multimethods.
+Type classes do not allow for runtime type dynamism, unlike object variants or methods.

 As an example, the following would not compile: